-Robert J. Kafin currently serves as chair of the Times Square Alliance, the business improvement district for the Times Square neighborhood in Manhattan.
-In addition, by appointment of the NYC Mayor, he is chair of GrowNYC, the operator of 54 Greenmarkets and other environmental conservation programs in New York City.
-He is also Chair of the Adirondack Council a nonprofit which works to preserve the ecological integrity and wild character of the six million acre Adirondack Park.
+Robert J. Kafin currently serves, by appointment of the NYC Mayor, as chair of GrowNYC, the operator of 54 Greenmarkets and other environmental conservation programs in New York City.
 He devotes most of his time to not-for-profit civic and environmental organizations, while continuing as an optional service partner at the firm, where he remains available to advise its clients.
 He is the founder and a member of the firm’s Environmental Practice Group.

-From 1991 to 2009, Bob was a member of the senior management of the firm, serving as its Chief Operating Partner for 15 years and also as its General Counsel.
+Bob is a former member of the senior management of the firm, serving as its Chief Operating Partner for 15 years and also as its General Counsel.